nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v2-0-2

-DRGN-17695: The BT RX thread stack might overflow if the :kconfig:option:`CONFIG_BT_SMP` is enabled When performing SMP pairing MPU FAULTs may be triggered because the stack is not large enough.
+DRGN-17695: The BT RX thread stack might overflow if the :kconfig:option:`CONFIG_BT_SMP` is enabled When performing SMP pairing MPU FAULTs might be triggered because the stack is not large enough.

   **Workaround:** Increase the stack size manually in the project configuration file (:file:`prj.conf`) using :kconfig:option:`CONFIG_BT_RX_STACK_SIZE`.